akdemirlab/MutationalDistribution/README.md

 Python 2.7; Numpy; Scipy; Matplotlib; Pybedtools; Seaborn

+If you use these scripts in your studies, please cite our publication in Nature Genetics https://www.nature.com/articles/s41588-020-0708-0)

 ## Mutation Distribution Analysis

 This script -by default- plots mutation load patterns across given chromatin regions.